-|In the following phone interview Chris Carrabba takes a look back at the tenth anniversary of his first album The Swiss Army Romance, his time with Further Seems Forever and whatís up next for Dashboard.
+Chris Carrabba takes a look back at his first album for the 10th anniversary of The Swiss Army Romance, remembers his time in Further Seems Forever, explains why heís never set out to write a hit, and updates what's next for Dashboard.

 Your new tour is coming up at the end of the month where youíll be playing Swiss Army Romance in its entirety.
-A lot of bands have been doing those 10th anniversary tours, like Jimmy Eat World and New Found Glory.
+A lot of bands have been doing those 10th anniversary tours lately, like Jimmy Eat World and New Found Glory.
 What inspired you to do it with this one?

 I wasnít sure how to answer it because I still play those songs, you know.
 I still play them live, so the only thing I could think of to do was something I havenít really genuinely done in a long time, which is go out completely by myself.
 The last couple of acoustic tours Iíve had Johnny with me.
 Iím just going to go the way I had done it through the first days of this band, which is just by myself playing those songs.
 I guess Iíll play them in the order of the record because if I was going to see Jimmy Eat World play Clarity thatís how Iíd want them to play it.

 Have you ever played an album front-to-back before?

 The only time Iíve done this, to be honest with you, Jonathan, is when I made demos for The Swiss Army Romance.
 I actually played them in the order they appear on the record because I wanted to hear how they would sound, so I just did it on a big two-track.
 I thought, ďOh, yeah.
 Thatís a good, proper order for these songs.Ē That was probably the last time I ever did them in order.